denizd1/numethods/README.md

 # numethods

 A small, from-scratch, object-oriented Python package implementing classic numerical methods.
-**No NumPy / SciPy solvers used** — algorithms are implemented transparently for learning and research.
+**No NumPy / SciPy solvers used**, algorithms are implemented transparently for learning and research.

 ## Features